Constructor-io/constructorio-python/README.md

 All of these are basically one step away from the RESTFUL interface and the implementation is dead simple.

-*Everything just returns a response object from the requests library.*

 Usage
 ---